 - 8.10.
 Operators providing multi-operator tickets in the EP Scheme area will display the range of nBus and nNetwork day ticket prices at the point of entry to buses on qualifying local bus services using information posters provided by TfWM. - 8.11. nBus and nNetwork information will be provided and maintained by TfWM on displays at bus stops. - 8.12.
 Operators will display details of relevant planned route changes and timetable changes on vehicles in the EP Scheme area at least 2 weeks prior and 1 week following the change. - 8.13.
-Operators will publish the bus journey times data collected and processed by TfWM (referred to in paragraphs 5.22 5.26) on their websites for the public to access.
+Operators will publish the bus journey times data collected and processed by TfWM (referred to in paragraphs 5.21 5.255) on their websites for the public to access.

-West Midlands Bus Alliance Customer & subsequent Passenger Charter
+West Midlands Bus Alliance Customer Charter

 - 8.14.
 Operators of qualifying local bus services will display the principles of the West Midlands Bus Alliance Customer Charter on all their buses.
 This must include a means of contacting the local bus service operator with comments or complaints and an escalation option if the passenger is not satisfied with the response they receive.
 This escalation option should be a registered Alternative Dispute Resolution body.
-Copies of the Customer Charter can be provided by TfWM if requested to busalliance@tfwm.org.uk. - 8.15.
-The Charter requirements as set out above will cease on the introduction of a revised Passenger Charter during 2022-2023, details of which are set out in Section 5 under the heading 'West Midlands Bus Passenger Charter and the following section.
+Copies of the Customer Charter can be provided by TfWM if requested to buseline@tfwm.org.uk. - 8.15.
+The Charter requirements as set out above will cease on the introduction of a revised Customer Charter during 2022-2023, details of which are set out under paragraphs 5.70 5.73.

-New West Midlands Bus Passenger Charter
+New West Midlands Bus Passenger Customer Charter

-8.16.
-Operators of qualifying bus services will work with TfWM to put a new Bus Passenger Charter in place by March 2023, which will be adopted immediately.
-All operators of qualifying services in the EP area will be obliged to comply with the requirements of the Charter.
+- 8.16.
+Operators of qualifying bus services will work with TfWM to put a new bus charter in place by March 2023, which will be adopted immediately.
+All operators of qualifying services in the EP area will be obliged to comply to the requirements of the charter. - 8.17.
+The charter will be promoted on every bus providing qualifying services and on operators' websites. - 8.18.
+Operators will assist in the monitoring of the impact of the charter and assist